woocommerce/woocommerce/readme.txt

 * Refactor - Removed deprecated methods from WC_Frontend_Scripts and rewrote script registration and localization to run once.
 * Fix - When 'hide out of stock products' is disabled, out of stock variations / attributes are now visible.
 * Tweak - Double the default product image dimensions.
+* Tweak - Added refunds to Sales by Date report.

 = 2.2.5 =
 * Fix - Filters in admin screen for coupons and orders.